 The Department of Labor's Field Assistance Bulletin No. 2009-02, Annual Reporting Requirements for 403(b) Plans (as clarified by Field Assistance Bulletin No. 2010-01) allows a plan administrator of a 403(b) plan to exclude certain contracts and accounts (Orphan Contracts) from plan assets for purposes of ERISA's annual reporting and audit requirements under specified conditions.
 Accordingly, the Plan has excluded from investments in the accompanying statements of net assets available for benefits certain annuity and custodial accounts issued to current and former employees prior to January 1, 2009.
 The related investment income and distributions have also been excluded in the accompanying statement of changes in net assets available for benefits.
 These amounts relate to vendors other than TIAA-CREF to whom contributions were made prior to January 1, 2009.
 No contributions were made or allowed to vendors other than TIAA-CREF after January 1, 2009.
 The amount of these excluded annuity and custodial accounts and the related income and distributions has not been determined, but management estimates that they may be material to the financial statements.
-Accounting principles generally accepted in the United States of America require that these excluded annuity and custodial accounts and the related income and distributions be included in the accompanying financial statements.
+U.S. GAAP requires that these excluded annuity and custodial accounts and the related income and distributions be included in the accompanying financial statements.